Publisher: Fentum Press (Oct 2018 US)

 “Janet Todd turns her renowned literary intelligence to her experience as a cancer patient.
 Original, forceful and often funny; there is no other cancer diary like it.
 The book’s clear-eyed detail is a reminder that indignity, pain and fear do not diminish memory, imagination or the self.” – Terri Apter, psychologist and author of Passing Judgment: Praise and Blame in Everyday Life

-Praise for Radiation Diaries
+Reviews, Interviews and Appearances for Radiation Diaries

 “Janet Todd’s pain-filled interweaving of life and literature is a good book written against the odds – it is frank, wry and unexpectedly heartening.”
 Hilary Mantel